Deer Island Waste Water Treatment Plant: Operation

 After secondary treatment, 85% of the pollutants in the waste stream have been removed.
 The stream is then treated with sodium hypochlorite to kill bacteria, and then with sodium bisulfite to remove the chlorine.
 The waste stream is then discharged into a 9.5-mile long, 24-foot diameter gravity-powered outfall tunnel that bores underneath the bay towards the ocean.
 It is one of the longest underwater tunnels in the world.
 In the last mile of the tunnel, 52 mushroom-shaped riser pipes carry treated effluent up from the tunnel to the ocean floor, where it is dispersed.
-Two divers died in an avoidable accident in the final phase of construction in 1999.

 Before the new plant fully opened in 2000, the Deer Island plant had average flow capacity of 343 mgd (million gallons per day), and peak flow capacity of 848 mgd.
 The system had combined sewer overflows an average of 60 days per year, with a total of about 10 billion gallons per year of untreated sewage flowing into Boston Harbor.
 The new plant has a peak capacity of 1.2 billion gal/day, with average flows of 380 mgd, and no raw sewage discharges.